-First Steps Outlined
+First Outsourcing Steps Outlined

-Step 1: Create a list of things you’d like done if time were no option
+1: Create a list of things you’d like done if time were no option

-Step 2: Choose a platform to find your help – pick which one feels the most comfortable for you
+2: Choose a platform to find your help – pick which one feels the most comfortable for you

-Step 3: Post a job.
+3: Post a job.
 Sort through the applicants carefully.

-Step 4: Take the time to find the right person.
+4: Take the time to find the right person.
 I promise you that it’s easier to sort through applicants than to sort through poor work.

-Step 5: Give very clear instructions.
+5: Give very clear instructions.
 VERY clear.
 Because if you don’t know exactly what you want them to do, how will they know what to do?
 Especially when hiring people for whom English isn’t their first language.
 Try not to make things confusing.